Missing Persons Tips

 Sometimes reward money is needed.
 You may be able to have a fund raiser.
 If you do have a fund raiser, you will need to have a separate account set aside for the money raised and the tracking of money into and out of the account.
 Ask your local bank, attorney, accountant, etc for their advice.

 Money may become an issue.
 You will have extra expenses like, food, maybe hotel, phone, printing for flyers, gas, etc. Keep track of your expenses closely ask a tax professional or accountant for help in knowing what expenses might be deductible.
+Some organizations like your church, your friends, etc might be able to help with donations of various types.
+If you’re in need…it never hurts to ask.

 Marriages, friendships, faith, trust, will all be tested and taken to extremes like never before and never again.
 You need to find a counselor or best friend to help you through this.